novateurjsp/novateurjsp.github.io/_pages/about.md

 # 🔥 News
+- *2024.01*: MobileSpeech has been successfully deployed into [Magic6](https://www.hihonor.com/cn/phones/honor-magic6-pro/) series in Honor Mobile phone!
 - *2024.01*: One Paper (co-worker) is accepted by 2024 ICLR (Top conference in machine learning)!
 - *2023.12*: TextrolSpeech is accepted by 2024 ICASSP (Top conference in speech domain)!
 - *2023.11*: One Paper (co-worker) is accepted by CCFA IEEE Transactions on Computers!